- Application deadline January 31, 2022

 Office of Advance Practice:

-The Medical College Physician’s APRN/PA Fellowship is a 12-month training program that teaches APP fellows to become highly skilled in the multidisciplinary, collaborative, and evidence-based management of complex and challenging patients.
-It is an innovative 12-month curriculum composed of in-person didactics, online classrooms, simulation, proctored procedures and mentored clinical rotations.
+The Medical College Physician’s APP Orthopaedic Fellowship is a one-year training program that teaches APP fellows to become highly skilled in the multidisciplinary, collaborative, and evidence-based management of Orthopaedic patients across the entire spectrum of care from the OR, Inpatient, and Outpatient settings.

 MINIMUM POSITION QUALIFICATIONS